Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: Reduced modeling of chemical processes

 Under reasonable simplifying assumptions, such as constant heat capacities and linear heat transfer correlations, the HX FOMs are (quasi-)linear or bilinear \cite{Luo.2002}.
 In that case, linear or bilinear MOR may be applied \cite{Xia.1991}, which is less involved than general nonlinear MOR.
 Moreover, when including dynamical HX submodels in a process model, the heat transfer phenomena often have significantly smaller time constants than mass conversion and mass transfer problems \cite{Baldea.2006}.
 Under these assumptions, a dynamical HX model may fully degenerate into a quasi-stationary model.

-Applications of general-purpose MOR methods to HX include POD-Galerkin \cite{Xu.2018,Christ.2018, Ma.2021}, DMD \cite{Xu.2024}, and POD combined with ANNs/RNNs \cite{Li.2024}.
-Furthermore, both classical collocation and Galerkin projection are standard methods to approximate low-order solutions of HX PDE models \cite{Hansen.1974, Shah.2003}.
+Applications of general-purpose MOR methods to HX include POD-Galerkin \cite{Xu.2018,Christ.2018,Ma.2021}, DMD \cite{Xu.2024}, and POD combined with ANN {predictors} \cite{Li.2024}.
+Furthermore, both classical collocation and Galerkin projection are standard methods to approximate low-order solutions of {partial differential equations} \cite{Hansen.1974,Shah.2003}.
 In addition, all three specialized approaches (COMP, AGG, COL) have been applied to spatially discretized dynamical models of 1D distributed HX.
-Specifically, \cite{Cao.2016, Quarshie.2023} use the collocation method to reduce finite volume models of HXs.
-Lumped COMP models of HX are presented in \cite{Mathisen.1994, ZavalaRio.2007, Michel.2013}.
-Also, the reduced modeling of HX with phase change (evaporators or condensers) is often accomplished using the moving boundary model (MBM) \cite{Jensen.2002}, which is a COMP model.
-The MBM uses compartments with flexible boundaries to account for spatially moving phase regions and can exhibit a non-physical IR \cite{Vaupel.2019}.
+Specifically, \cite{Cao.2016,Quarshie.2023} use the collocation method to reduce finite volume models of HXs.
+Lumped COMP models of HX are presented in \cite{Mathisen.1994,ZavalaRio.2007,Michel.2013}.
+Also, the reduced modeling of HX with phase change (evaporators or condensers) is often accomplished using the moving boundary model \cite{Jensen.2002}, which is a COMP model.
+The {moving boundary model} uses compartments with flexible boundaries to account for spatially moving phase regions and can exhibit a non-physical {inverse response} \cite{Vaupel.2019}.
 Finally, AGG is applied to HX in \cite{Linhart.2011}.

 Similar to separation columns, there exist steady-state shortcut models and analytic solutions to replace steady-state equations in COMP and AGG models.
-Common lumped parameter models are reviewed in \cite{Shah.2003}.
-Refs.~\cite{Luo.2002} presents an analytic solution to the stationary multi-stream HX equations under simplifying assumptions.
-Further, HX networks may be used as a surrogate model of multi-stream HX \cite{Yee.1990, Hasan.2009}.
+Common lumped parameter models are reviewed in \cite{Shah.2003}. {The work}~\cite{Luo.2002} presents an analytic solution to the stationary multi-stream HX equations under simplifying assumptions.
+Further, HX networks may be used as a surrogate model of multi-stream HX \cite{Yee.1990,Hasan.2009}.